Willie169/Android-Non-Root/README.md

 - Find the switch to toggle off **settings_enable_monitor_phantom_procs** to disable phantom process killer.
 - To enable phantom process killer again, just toggle on the switch.
 #### Fix for QEMs like OneUI, MiUi, Samsung, etc. and other non-stock Android 12L and beyond
 - Connect to Android Debug Bridge (ADB) of your Android device from Linux, Windows, MacOS, etc. or via **Shizuku**.
-Read [the tutorial about **Shizuku** in the section **Shizuku, SystemUI Tuner, and aShell: Use Local ADB of Android Device on Terminals Such as Termux without Another Device with Shizuku, Leave Developer Options off When Doing So with SystemUI Tuner, and Use ADB with Features like Autocomplete Suggestion with aShell**](#shizuku-systemui-tuner-and-ashell-use-local-adb-of-android-device-on-terminals-such-as-termux-without-another-device-with-shizuku-leave-developer-options-off-when-doing-so-with-systemui-tuner-and-use-adb-with-features-like-autocomplete-suggestion-with-ashell) to learn about it.
+Read the tutorial about **Shizuku** in [Shizuku, SystemUI Tuner, and aShell: Use Local ADB of Android Device on Terminals Such as Termux without Another Device with Shizuku, Leave Developer Options off When Doing So with SystemUI Tuner, and Use ADB with Features like Autocomplete Suggestion with aShell](#shizuku-systemui-tuner-and-ashell-use-local-adb-of-android-device-on-terminals-such-as-termux-without-another-device-with-shizuku-leave-developer-options-off-when-doing-so-with-systemui-tuner-and-use-adb-with-features-like-autocomplete-suggestion-with-ashell) to learn about it.
 - Type `adb shell` to enter `adb shell`.
 - Run the following commands inside `adb shell`:
   ```